r-wasm/actions/download-wasm-artifacts/README.md

 # download-wasm-artifacts

-This action can be used to download previously built GitHub Action artifacts containing wasm friendly R package library and/or a CRAN-like repository containing the R package binaries.
+This action can be used to download previously built GitHub Action artifacts consisting of a wasm friendly R package library and/or a CRAN-like repository containing the R package binaries.

 ## Inputs

 * **repo-path** (`''`) - Path to download the R package repository artifact to.
-* **iamge-path** (`''`) - Path to download the R package library filesystem image artifact to.
+* **image-path** (`''`) - Path to download the R package library filesystem image artifact to.

 ## Usage